Selena Gomez faced years waiting for a new kidney: Why is the list so long?

 “The doctors and team who evaluate the donor are separate from the team that looks after the recipient,” Danovitch said.
 “That way we treat the donor as a patient with all the rights and benefits of being looked after as an individual, not just as a donor for someone else.”

-Ultimately, there’s a big emotional boost from knowing you saved someone’s life, Danovitch said.
+Ultimately, there’s the emotional reward from knowing you saved someone’s life, Danovitch said.

 “I’m actually really honored and grateful that I was able to do that for her,” Raísa said.